bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

-a[i]                        // i'th element of array a f(x,y)                      // Call to function f with arguments x and y T(x,y)                      // Object of class T initialized with x and y typeid(x)                   // Returns referebce to object of type of x (access name with .name())
+a[i]                        // i'th element of array a f(x,y)                      // Call to function f with arguments x and y T(x,y)                      // Object of class T initialized with x and y typeid(x)                   // Returns reference to object of type of x (access name with .name())

 dynamic_cast<T>(x)          // Converts x to a T, checked at run time
-                            // T must be a pointer
+                            // T must be a pointer or reference
                             // May convert between classes
                             // Fail in conversion returns nullptr